Skarletto/SS14Commands/index.md

 To have a properly formatted meta.json, you can just copy one from the game files.
 There's a lot of examples in there, and once you're familiar with how they work, you'll be able to write your own (to be fair using the existing ones is a QoL lol). <span class="hover-container">Here is how the meta.json file looks for this example.<img src="images/meta.png" alt="Image" class="hover-image"></span> If your sprite is animated, you will need delays to tell the game at what speed it needs to play each sprite.
 You can tweak every individual number to your liking, so feel free to mess around with that.

 Once that's all prepped up, we gotta move onto the code for the item.
-Yml is thankfully not very hard to work with- Every prototype upload can basically be copied off from an existing prototype and frankensteined into whatever you want it to be.
+Yml is thankfully not very hard to work with- Every prototype upload can basically be copied off from an existing prototype and frankenstein'd into whatever you want it to be.
 The format is also super straight-forward, and I had zero coding knowledge when I started working with them.
 Just gotta get used to it.
 Anyways, a prototype is basically just a long list of components added to it that makes it into an item with properties.

 For example, here's our stars' prototype: